 06 Feb Weed Control

 A weed is a wild plant growing where it is not wanted and in competition with other cultivated plants or grass.
 Truth be told, almost all lawns have some weeds.
 What we are talking about here is weed control—not 100 percent weed elimination.
+Read below to learn about lawn weed control.

 Four Ways to Reduce Weeds in your Lawn

-1. Maintain a Lush, Healthy Lawn
+1. Maintain a lush, healthy lawn

 In order to establish itself in your lawn, a weed needs the same three things your lawn requires: contact with the soil, water, and sunlight.